Which city is cheaper, Barcelona or Cordoba?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Barcelona and Cordoba are popular destinations to visit in the summer with plenty of activities.
+The summer months attract visitors to Cordoba because of the family-friendly experiences.
 Also, the beaches, the city activities, the music scene, and the family-friendly experiences are the main draw to Barcelona this time of year.

 In the summer, Cordoba is a little warmer than Barcelona.
-Typically, the summer temperatures in Cordoba in July are around 27°C (81°F), and Barcelona is about 23°C (73°F).
+Typically, the summer temperatures in Cordoba in July average around 27°C (81°F), and Barcelona averages at about 23°C (73°F).

 It's quite sunny in Barcelona.
 The sun comes out a lot this time of the year in Cordoba.
 Cordoba usually receives more sunshine than Barcelona during summer.
 Cordoba gets 358 hours of sunny skies, while Barcelona receives 308 hours of full sun in the summer.